 About This Listing

-We offer a private bedroom, bath, and kitchenette inside of upstairs floor of our home.
+Your accommodation is the entire second story of our home - bedroom, bath, kitchenette, living room, and porch.
 You have a private entrance and your own off-street parking space.
-You will also have use of the lovely living room, porch, and garden.
 The bedroom has a double bed and cable TV and shoji doors for privacy.
-Bathroom has a large tile shower (along with the usual other fixtures.)
+The sofa in the living room can actually convert to a queen size bed (not a pull-out).
+The bathroom has a large tile shower (along with the usual other fixtures.)
 Kitchenette is furnished with refrigerator, microwave, coffee maker, blender, rice cooker, utensils, and dinnerware.
-We may occasionally have to pass through the living area to access a closet/office, but for the most part those common areas are for your use.
-Another caveat – there is a friendly tuxedo cat that comes and goes from the common area, so we hope this will help if you are missing your pets at home.
-If you are allergic to cats, sorry!
-We also have three sweet dogs, but they have no access to your area.
+There is a friendly tuxedo cat that may come and visit if you like, but does not have to be let inside.
+This may help if you are missing your pets at home.
+We also have three sweet dogs, but they live downstairs with us and have no access to your area.
 They may bark occasionally, but are not obsessive at all.

-We live very much in the Hawaiian style.
+We live in the Hawaiian style.
 We do not have air conditioning or heating, but rather leave the screened windows and doors open to the trade winds.
-The temperature is always comfortable up here in the valley.
-We are very laid back and are happy to afford you as much privacy as possible or alternately be available for advice and assistance.
+The temperature is comfortable up here in the valley.
+We are very laid back and are happy to afford you as much privacy as you like or alternately be available for advice and assistance.

 We are looking for short-term guests who are either visiting the University of Hawaii or vacationing and would like a quieter more authentic experience than offered at the hotels.